Pyrrole: Other methods

-The Van Leusen reaction can be used to form pyrroles, by reaction of tosylmethyl isocyanide (TosMIC) with an enone in the presence of base, in a Michael addition.
+Van Leusen reaction pyrroles are produced by reaction of tosylmethyl isocyanide (TosMIC) with an enone in the presence of base, in a Michael addition.
 A 5-endo cyclization then forms the 5-membered ring, which reacts to eliminate the tosyl group.
 The last step is tautomerization to the pyrrole.

-Barton–Zard synthesis

-The Barton–Zard synthesis proceeds in a manner similar to the Van Leusen synthesis.
-An isocyanoacetate reacts with a nitroalkene in a 1,4-addition, followed by 5-endo-dig cyclization, elimination of the nitro group, and tautomerization.
+By the Barton–Zard synthesis, an isocyanoacetate reacts with a nitroalkene in a 1,4-addition, followed by 5-endo-dig cyclization, elimination of the nitro group, and tautomerization.

-Piloty–Robinson pyrrole synthesis

 The starting materials in the Piloty–Robinson pyrrole synthesis, named for Gertrude and Robert Robinson and Oskar Piloty, are two equivalents of an aldehyde and hydrazine.
 The product is a pyrrole with substituents at the 3 and 4 positions.
 The aldehyde reacts with the diamine to an intermediate di-imine (R−C=N−N=C−R).
 In the second step, a [3,3]-sigmatropic rearrangement takes place between.
 Addition of hydrochloric acid leads to ring closure and loss of ammonia to form the pyrrole.
 The mechanism was developed by the Robinsons.

 In one modification, propionaldehyde is treated first with hydrazine and then with benzoyl chloride at high temperatures and assisted by microwave irradiation:

-Cycloaddition-based routes

-Pyrroles bearing multiple substituents are obtained from the reaction of münchnones and alkynes.
+Pyrroles bearing multiple substituents have been obtained from the reaction of münchnones and alkynes.
 The reaction mechanism involves 1,3-dipolar cycloaddition followed by loss of carbon dioxide by a retro-Diels–Alder process.
 Similar reactions can be performed using azalactones.

-Pyrroles can be prepared by silver-catalyzed cyclization of alkynes with isonitriles, where R2 is an electron-withdrawing group, and R1 is an alkane, aryl group, or ester.
+Pyrroles can also be prepared by silver-catalyzed cyclization of alkynes with isonitriles, where R2 is an electron-withdrawing group, and R1 is an alkane, aryl group, or ester.
 Examples of disubstituted alkynes have also been seen to form the desired pyrrole in considerable yield.
 The reaction is proposed to proceed via a silver acetylide intermediate.
 This method is analogous to the azide–alkyne click chemistry used to form azoles.